nhaar/UMP/guide/guide.md

 If a file like this is included, then it will patch the code entry it is named after.
 Note that this syntax can't work with newly created files, only with code entries that already exist in the game.

 Note that all whitespace between the `///` of each line is considered.
-The first text requires everything included to be matched, so do not include unecessary whitespace, or, in multilines cases, you will need to provide the exact whitespace, for example, if the part you want to replace has indendation:
+The first text requires everything included to be matched, so do not include unecessary whitespace, or, in multilines cases, you will need to provide the exact whitespace, for example, if the part you want to replace has indentation:

 ```gml
 /// PATCH